 The new YNAB is a web-based product, with fully-featured mobile apps, so you have total access to your budget all the time from anywhere!
 No need to sync with Dropbox (YAY!), and with the option of direct import functionality from your bank or financial institution, it makes it easy to stay up-to-date on transactions!
 There are all-new features like goals (you’ll love them!), all-new credit card handling (so much easier!), more flexible quick budgeting options and easier reconciliation just to name a few!

 We push new features, updates, and fixes on a weekly basis, so the new YNAB is our best product ever and keeps getting better and better!
 Budgeting nirvana!

 Do I get a discount on the new YNAB?

 Yes!
-We give a 10 percent lifetime discount to all existing customers.
+We give a 10 percent lifetime discount off an annual subscription to all existing customers.
 If you’ve changed email addresses or you bought YNAB 4 through Steam or another program, once you’ve started your free trial email [email protected] with proof of your YNAB 4 purchase (your original email receipt or copy of your activation key works great!) and we’ll set you up!

 Can I still have a free trial of YNAB if I tried it awhile back?